flexpik/.github/profile/README.md

 </div>

 <p align="center">
-  Flexpik is a small product-minded engineering team.
+  FlexPick is a small product-minded engineering team.
 We help founders and developers turn ideas into maintainable software, and we are now publishing the internal tools and building blocks we wish existed earlier.
 </p>

 ---

 ## What We Do

-At Flexpik, we work across product strategy, software delivery, and long-term technical maintenance.
+At FlexPick, we work across product strategy, software delivery, and long-term technical maintenance.

 Our focus is simple: help teams ship useful products faster, with less waste and fewer architectural dead ends.